AlaminSheikhNaimNSU/CSE327---Software-Engineering-Project/Source Code/Readme.md

 project_327
 b.
 Import the SQL File
-Import the project_327.sql file (located inside the project ZIP) into your database using phpMyAdmin or the MySQL CLI:
+Import the project_327.sql file  into your database using phpMyAdmin or the MySQL CLI:

 mysql -u root -p project_327 < project_327.sql
 3. Set Up Database Connection